 About Alfie Scholars

-The Alfie Scholars Program was created to make the dream of attaining a bachelor’s degree a reality for transfer students from two-year colleges.
+The Alfie Scholars Program helps make the dream of obtaining a bachelor’s degree a reality for transfer students from two-year colleges.
 The mission of this program is to provide access to a bachelor’s degree, increase diversity on campus and in the professions, and promote leadership in fostering civility.
-To accomplish this, the program is collaborating with Seattle University, an institution of superior academic standing, whose dedication to forming leaders for social justice is in harmony with our goals.
+To accomplish this, the program collaborates with Seattle University, an institution of superior academic standing, whose dedication to forming leaders for social justice is in harmony with our goals.

-- Preparation to become leaders to foster civility in their professions
+Preparation to become leaders who foster civility in their professions

 The Alfie Scholars Program Description

-Alfie Scholars will attend, as a cohort, two of their required core curriculum courses and one specially designed seminar.
-All courses will be augmented with academic support instruction and other educationally enriching activities.
-In addition, throughout their years at Seattle University, Alfie Scholars will participate in special programs, receptions, and an annual retreat.
+Alfie Scholars attend, as a cohort, two of their required core curriculum courses during the summer session.
+These courses provide wrap-around academic enrichment instruction and other educationally enriching activities.
+In addition, throughout their years at Seattle University, Alfie Scholars will participate in special programs, receptions, and other events.